srini-555/coding-interview/docs/data-structure/Array/Array.md

 ```

 ## Strategies
-- The problem is related to sub-array and sub, consider to use prefix sum array.
+- The problem is related to calculate the sum of sub-array, consider to use prefix sum array.

 ## Common topics
 - Interval